pinyin/dollar/README.md

   b.value --;
   // a.value & b.value will be kept across calls
 }, (_) {});
-// values of a & b will be kept across different calls func(true);
+func(true);
 // a.value == 2, b.value == 1
 func(true);